ghalebssalah/gsg-k8s-bootcamp/Day2/Module2-Build-and-push-ACR/readme.md

 ```

-# Connect to ACR using integration with AKS
+# (option 1, the easy way) Connect to ACR using integration with AKS

 ## Attach your ACR to the cluster